agiledev-students-spring2023/final-project-what-s-for-dinner/README.md

 ## Project Description

-What's for Dinner is a project to help people make tasty meals from selected recipes that are available based on the user's current cooking ingredients and utensils.
-The input would be the current ingredients a user has at home along with utensils adn the output would should the recipes that a user can make based on their preference, like cuisine, and cooking level, from a beginner to a pro.
-Favorite recipes could then be saved to be used in the future.
+"What's for Dinner" is an open-source web application that suggests recipes based on the ingredients and cooking utensils you have on hand.
+With our platform, you can search for recipes using specific ingredients, add or remove ingredients to see different recipe suggestions, and save your favorite recipes for future use.
+Our app also includes advanced search filters such as dietary restrictions, meal type, and cooking time to help you find the perfect recipe for users at all levels.

 ### Product Vision Statement

-"What's for Dinner" is an open-source web application aimed at simplifying meal planning and inspiring creativity in the kitchen.
-The application utilizes machine learning algorithms to provide personalized recipe recommendations based on user's dietary preferences and ingredients they have on hand.
-It also features a grocery list generator and pantry inventory tracker to reduce food waste.
-Our vision is to create a platform that not only simplifies meal planning but also encourages users to experiment with new recipes and ingredients, ultimately leading to a more sustainable and enjoyable cooking experience.
+"What's for Dinner" is an app that helps users save time, reduce food waste, and enjoy the cooking process by providing optimal recipe suggestions based on the ingredients available.

 ## Meet Our Team